riteshrakshit2000/Maruti-Suzuki-Structure/README.md

 Maruti Suzuki Database Project

-Hey, thanks for checking out this project.
  This is a database system I built to handle operations for a car dealership network (specifically modeled after Maruti Suzuki).
 It covers the whole flow—from customers buying cars to tracking inventory and handling service records.

 Here is what is inside the files: